Birth Injury Lawyers at Kennerly Loutey

 Even a typical childbirth can cause temporary injuries like plagiocephaly (flat head syndrome) or torticollis (twisted neck).
 Obstetricians, laborists, delivery nurses, and midwives are all specially trained to recognize when there’s a problem during child birth, like fetal distress or shoulder dystocia, and to treat it appropriately.
 But, because the process is typically smooth, many health care providers become lackadaisical — or downright hostile to mothers who report a problem — and so they don’t recognize or act on the warning signs.

 Once a baby has been delivered, the medical care can’t just stop.
 Many times, the pediatric wards or the neonatal intensive care units fail to recognize developing issues with newborns, such as infections, sepsis, and jaundice.
+Newborn seizures are often misdiagnosed in the critical first 24 hours of life.
+Our newborn seizures lawyers have handled cases involving both malpractice during delivery by obstetricians and malpractice afterwards by neonatologists.

 The Three Main Types Of Labor And Delivery Malpractice